JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 ## Web interface

-The majority of Cloud Functions’ interface is in Firebase, but certain actions (e.g. deleting a function) can only be performed in Google Cloud Platform, so both will be covered.
+The majority of Cloud Functions' interface is in Firebase, but certain actions (e.g. deleting a function) can only be performed in Google Cloud Platform, so both will be covered.

 ### Firebase